 Coronado Dog Beach to Gator Beach– 2.2 miles, 4.4 miles round trip

-Amenities– There is a restroom located in between Coronado Dog Beach and the Hotel del Coronado, as well as inside of the hotel.
+Amenities– There is a restroom between Coronado Dog Beach and the Hotel del Coronado inside the hotel.
 Also, there is an outside bar at the hotel.

 What to see–